Karunamayi: Avatar

 Sri Amma Karunamayi's followers claim her to be an Avatar, a manifestation of Divine Mother who is born enlightened or fully self-realized.
 She is called Amma by her devotees, which means "mother" in her native Telugu language and other South Indian languages.
-Sri Karunamayi Amma is the third incarnation of Divine Mother since the birth of our Creator, the first two being Sati Devi and Parvati Devi.
+Sri Karunamayi Amma is the third incarnation of Divine Mother since the birth of the Creator, the first two being Sati Devi and Parvati Devi.